 Rubber Tree Sap

 Some people suffer from allergic reactions when exposed to the proteins found in latex rubber.
 In fact, it affects almost 3 million people in the US every year, causing mild to severe symptoms ranging from a stuffy or a runny nose to life-threatening situations.
 Those allergic to the tree sap in rubber will naturally, of course, be affected by latex mattresses.
 Therefore if in any shadow of a doubt, even if the product is a blended mixture of part natural and part synthetic rubber, it’s a good idea to give this type a miss.
-Considering that the ideal choice of mattress for latex allergy would be something which is free of the substance, perhaps opt for a memory foam or an innerspring instead.
+Considering that the ideal choice of mattress for latex allergy would be something that is free of the substance, perhaps opt for a memory foam or an innerspring instead.

 Dust Mite Allergy